Infineon/mtb-example-btsdk-audio-watch/README.md

 - The WatchAma app uses the AVRCP Target role.
 Once connected to a headset/speaker, the app can send notifications for play status changes (Play, Pause, Stop) and settings changes (Repeat, Shuffle) to the peer AVRCP controller (such as a headset/speaker).<br/>
-  Note: the songs shown in the AVRC TG UI and some settings such Repeat/Shuffle are for testing AVRC commands only, they do not indicate the actual media played and will not change the media played.
+  Note: the songs are shown in the AVRC TG UI and some settings such as Repeat/Shuffle are for testing AVRC commands only, they do not indicate the actual media played and will not change the media played.

 BR/EDR AVRCP Controller: